 1) Various onshore wind and solar farm developments that are not expected to get final investment decision before 2025.
-The actual timing of FID depends of PPA demand, availability of other instruments for revenue security (state auctions, possible support mechanisms etc.), pricing of equipment for electricity production, construction prices and financing.
+The actual timing of FID depends of PPA demand, availability of other instruments for revenue security (state auctions, possible support mechanisms etc), pricing of equipment for electricity production, construction prices and financing.

-Also known as Hiiumaa Offshore Wind Farm.
+2) Also known as Hiiumaa Offshore Wind Farm.

+Increasing the output of solar and wind energy plays an important role in increasing CO2-free energy production.
 In the first period, this will increase from 1,102 GWh to 3,630 GWh for wind, and from 64 GWh to 772 GWh for solar.
 New wind and solar parks will be built in countries from Finland to Poland to more than quadruple renewable electricity production capacity in less than two years.
 In addition to this, the creation of a storage solutions will prevent the generation of 12,255 tons of CO2 emissions per year from 2025.